 You can fix a clogged nozzle without too much hassle:

-Routine cleaning and using better materials can keep your nozzle clear and your 3D prints looking great.
+Regular cleaning and the use of high-quality materials can help keep your nozzle clear and your 3D prints looking great.

 8. Elephant’s Foot: Why Does the Bottom of My 3D Print Look Wider Than the Top?

 If the base of your print looks squished or flares out, you’re likely dealing with “elephant’s foot.”
-It’s a common 3D printing problem, especially in the first few layers.
+It’s a typical 3D printing problem, especially in the first few layers.

 What Causes a Bulging Base on 3D Prints?